ologico/id/src/pages/index.md

 ---
 # Infinite Logic

-An internet for natural inteligence, built by artificial intelligence.
+An internet for humans, built by ai.

 [About](about)